WindowsSux/reimagined-umbrella/README.md

     - integrate blackout dates into reports

     - Data validation and test specs to Ines (Grant/Class input and reports, test all formula)

+    - Build blackout date conflict checker

 Would be nice to explore:

-    - Figure out how to create a calendar function in SharePoint Lists (pushing data to and from the app and Outlook)
+    DROPPED - Figure out how to create a calendar function in SharePoint Lists (pushing data to and from the app and Outlook)
                 - Implement into app
                 - Create formulas and work out logic